Time per visit

-Functional medicine in Bellingham is mostly the territory of naturopaths.
+Locally, functional medicine is mostly the territory of naturopaths.
 Mt.
-Baker Medical is different — a board-certified MD who's also an A4M Fellow, doing root-cause investigation with the rigor of a twenty-year ER physician and the breadth of functional medicine training.
+Baker Medical is different — a board-certified MD who's also an A4M Fellow, doing root-cause investigation with the rigor of a fifteen-year ER physician (with nearly two decades in medicine overall) and the breadth of functional medicine training.
 The labs that conventional primary care doesn't have time for.
 The protocols built around what those labs actually show.
 The kind of relationship that makes longitudinal medicine possible at all.

 Functional medicine is a way of practicing medicine that asks a different opening question than conventional primary care.
 Conventional primary care asks: what's the diagnosis, and what's the treatment for that diagnosis.
 Functional medicine asks: what's driving this — across all the systems that could be involved — and what would change the underlying picture, not just the symptom that brought the patient in.